Environmental issues with coral reefs: Other issues

 Coral sand from a beach on Aruba, Caribbean Sea.

-Within the last 20 years, once-prolific seagrass meadows and mangrove forests, which absorb massive amounts of nutrients and sediment, have been destroyed.
+Within the last 20 years, seagrass meadows and mangrove forests (which absorb large amounts of nutrients and sediment) have been destroyed.
 Both the loss of wetlands, mangrove habitats and seagrass meadows affect the water quality of inshore reefs.

 Coral mining is another threat.
 Both small scale harvesting by villagers and industrial scale mining by companies are serious threats.
 Mining is usually done to produce construction material which is valued as much as 50% cheaper than other rocks, such as from quarries.
 The rocks are ground and mixed with other materials, like cement to make concrete.
 Ancient coral used for construction is known as coral rag.
 Building directly on the reef also takes its toll, altering water circulation and the tides which bring the nutrients to the reef.
 The pressing reason for building on reefs is simply lack of space, and because of this, some of the areas with heavily mined coral reefs have still not been able to recover.
 Another pressing issue is coral collecting.
 There are bountiful amounts of coral that are deemed so beautiful that they are often collected.
 The collected coral are used to make a handful of things, including jewelry and home decorations.
 The breakage of coral branches is unhealthy for the reefs; therefore, tourists and those who purchase such items contribute greatly to the already devastating coral reefs and climate change.